-In short, Prana means ‘life’ and yama means ‘to extend’; so the practice of pranayama is the practice of breathing techniques designed to make you live longer.
+In short, Prana means ‘life’ and yama means ‘to extend’; the practice of pranayama is therefore the practice of breathing techniques designed to make you live longer.

 If you want to increase your energy levels then try twelve rounds of Anuloma Viloma pranayama as this will get your energy levels soaring!
 Whilst seated with your hands in chin mudra, you begin by exhaling all the air from your lungs.
 You then breathe in for a count of 4.
 What I mean by this is that you divide your inhalation into 4 equal parts.
 You breathe in the first quarter of your total lung capacity (visualising the path of the breath in through the nostrils and through to the throat) and then you pause very briefly; this is the first count.
 You then breathe in the second quarter of the breath (visualising the path of the breath from the throat to the heart) and again you pause briefly before the next breath; this is the second count.
 Then follows the third count, inhaling the third quarter of your total lung capacity (visualising the path of the breath from the heart to the lungs); again you pause briefly before the next breath.
 Finally, you inhale the last quarter of your total lung capacity (being the fourth count) visualising the path of the breath from the heart to the base of the spine.